-That is where the support of my writing coach, writing buddy, friends, and 8womendream come in, keeping me going when I am feeling unsure, helping me find inspiration and just moving forward, another step and page at a time.
+That is where the support of my writing coach, writing buddies, friends, and social media supporters come in, keeping me going when I am feeling unsure, helping me find inspiration and just moving forward, another step and page at a time.

 The Energy of A Beloved City

-Dessert was with a darling friend at Cafe Gratitude, which serves raw food and has inspirational sayings painted and written and posted all over the walls.
-I typed the following quote into the task list in my phone to remind myself of the importance of doing what I am called to do in the moment, and letting the rest go:
+I enjoy spending time working on my computer at Cafe Gratitude, which serves raw food and has inspirational sayings painted and written, and posted all over the walls.
+I typed the following quote into the task list on my phone to remind myself of the importance of doing what I am called to do at the moment, and letting the rest go:

 “Time is a flowing river.
 Happy those who allow themselves to be carried, unresisting, with the current.
 They float through easy days.
 They live, unquestioning, in the moment.” ~ Christopher Morley

-I wrapped up my beautiful day by blues dancing in the Mission District.
-The stresses of the day, the pressure of finishing this post on time and checking other tasks off my list, any lingering worries about what I should or shouldn’t do next, or what will happen next in my life, completely dissolved as I danced in the arms of one handsome man after another.
+I wrapped up my beautiful time in the city by blues-dancing in the San Francisco Mission District.
+The stresses of the day, the pressure of finishing pages of my book on time and checking other tasks off my list, and any lingering worries about what I should or shouldn’t do next, or what will happen next in my life, completely dissolved as I danced in the arms of one man after another.

 In moments like this, how can I not be in the flow and love my life as it is?